The Best Books on Getting Published: Learn How to Score a Publishing Deal

 Whether or not you use an agent, I’d like to recommend the best books on how to get a publishing deal.

-These are the best books on how to get published and and worth having if you want to know how to write a query and proposal and what agents and editors are looking for and what to expect when finding an agent and a publisher for your book.
+These are the best books on how to get published and are worth having if you want to know how to write a query and proposal, what agents and editors are looking for, and what to expect when finding an agent and a publisher for your book.

 Find a publisher for your book.